In 1991, B.C. had more family doctors than it needed. What happened? | CBC News

 In 1991, B.C. had more family doctors than it needed.
-What happened?
+So why are so many residents unable to find one now?

+Former minister says B.C. is seeing 'unintended consequences' of policies introduced to lower health-care cost

 Finding a family doctor in British Columbia is almost impossible and policy decisions made decades ago could be partly to blame.